 Hiking with a canine companion is very enjoyable for all concerned - however, it does come with some extra considerations:

-Control: It's lovely to let them roam free on the fells, but remember that your dog should be under control at all times, whether on or off the lead.
-In some areas, dogs must be kept on lead.
+Control: It's lovely to let them roam free on the fells, but remember that your dog should be under control at all times.
+There might be distractions and dangers in any direction.
+In some areas, it is mandated that dogs are kept on the lead.

 Leave no trace: Please pick up after your dog.